 - 3 Tbsp fresh lemon juice (about 1 lemon’s worth)

-- 1 3/4 cups organic all-purpose flour (I used Bob’s Red Mill)
+- 1 3/4 cups organic all-purpose flour, plus more for the pan (I used Bob’s Red Mill)

 - 1/2 tsp salt